jpedro/jpedro.github.io/.posts/postgres.md

 ## The conclusion

+Is this enough to stop me from using it?
+Hell no. Sometimes, you gotta swallow somethoing whole.
+Then you can judge how it really tastes.

-Despite all this, I'm migrating some apps to Postgres but for smaller non-HA stuff I will use SQLite statically linked as a library.
-This has to be the best performance, as one skips the whole TCP/IP overheads.
+I'm migrating some apps to Postgres but for smaller stuff I'm using SQLite.
+It statically links as a library.
+Yes, storage is a single file that no one else can write into but it simplifies so much.
+And the performance is as good as it gets for a traditional relational system.